billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/README.md

 I would really be grateful if you start to build the shutter tester, that you go to the Photrio thread and say hi.
 Also please post photos of your completed tester.

 Please refer to Photrio for further build help & to let us know you are building the tester..

+ Github has no direct means of contact, my email address is
+# bill bill github at gmail dot com
+(remove sapces & change to @ . )